I didn’t at all know what to expect when I boarded that flight to Israel.

 It’s a complicated place, this Israel.

-It’s no easy task understanding what’s going on over here, and the whole story involves elements of history and religion from hundreds and hundreds of years ago.
+It’s no easy task understanding what’s going on over here, and the whole story involves elements of history, politics and religion from hundreds and hundreds of years ago.

 If you want to brush up on your knowledge, it might be worth reading this.